railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

     This means that you do not have to start the scheduler or wait for its periodical start time.

-You can now look at the the list of deliveries waiting to be carried out using the menu :menuselection:`Warehouse --> Warehouse Management --> Outgoing Deliveries`.
+You can now look at the the list of deliveries waiting to be carried out using the menu :menuselection:`Warehouse --> Warehouse Management --> Delivery Orders`.
 You find a line there for your order representing the items to be sent.
 Double-click the line to see the detail of the items proposed by Open ERP.